Stevie Wonder

 Stevie Wonder and Karen Millard

-Eleven years later, Stevie filed for divorce and began appearing in public with model Tomeeka Robyn Bracy.
+Eleven years later, Stevie filed for divorce and started dating model Tomeeka Robyn Bracy.
 In 2013, she gave birth to a son with Stevie, and in 2014, a daughter, Nia.

 Stevie Wonder with his children and grandchildren